sireeshajammu/autism-spectrum-disorder-prediction-using-machine-learning/README.md

    pip install -r requirements.txt
    ```
 ### how to do a quick short run
-just use google collab and open the ipynb file in collab by pasting this github repository link
+-just use google collab and open the ipynb file in collab by pasting this github repository link
-run each cell individually
+-run each cell individually
-for uploading the dataset into the colab environment use file upload method in the second cell
+-for uploading the dataset into the colab environment use file upload method in the second cell

 ### Required Libraries